 Oracle Autonomous Database is a Platform as a Service (PaaS) offering on the Oracle Cloud (OCI).
 It’s managed, meaning you don’t have to worry about updates, patches, or much in way of configuration.

 One of the core features is the ability to publish and consume REST APIs for the data in your Autonomous Database – whether that be on the Dedicated, Serverless, or Always Free service offerings.

 I wanted to answer a few frequently asked questions and share a couple of useful resources for you in this post.

 How are my endpoints addressed?

-Not all HTTP is REST, but all REST APIs use HTTP for communication.
-And a HTTP call generally has two main components, an address and a verb.
+All database REST APIs in Autonomous use the HTTPS protocol.
+Each HTTPS call generally has two main components, an address and a verb.

 Well, if you publish a REST API in Autonomous, what the heck is my URL?
-We show you this critical information in your Service Console.
+We show you this critical information in your Database Actions REST workshop page.

 So what comes after the /ords/ ?